Release Strategy and Versioning

 • Minimize disruption for tool maintainers by indicating when a major change is compatibility breaking.

-SemVer, which is short for semantic versioning, is used as a common practice to version software.
+Semantic Versioning (SemVer) is used as a common practice to version software.
 Using SemVer, version numbers convey meaning around the degree of compatibility resulting from modifications made to the underlying code or tool.

 • Incrementing the MAJOR version indicates significant incompatible changes.